-- touring with wide and very stable boards
+Touring with wide and very stable boards

-- racing with longer and narrower boards for maximum speed
+Racing with longer and narrower boards for maximum speed

-- surfing with short and wide boards for better handling in the waves
+Surfing with short and wide boards for better handling in the waves

-- inflatable boards (perfect for beginners), which are very sturdy, inflate in a few minutes, fit in a big backpack and can be stored in the boot of the car
+Inflatable boards (perfect for beginners), which are very sturdy, inflate in a few minutes, fit in a big backpack and can be stored in the boot of the car

-- rigid (or hard) boards (geared towards advanced surfers or racers), which are more powerful, more fragile and require a roof rack to transport them
+Rigid (or hard) boards (geared towards advanced surfers or racers), which are more powerful, more fragile and require a roof rack to transport them.

 When you set off for the first time, start on your knees to get your balance on the board and then stand up with your knees bent for more stability.
 Start paddling on one side with the blade of the paddle open to the front.
 Then when the board begins to turn due to the row effect, paddle on the other side by changing hands with the paddle.
-And that's it, now you know how to SUP!

 The nice thing about stand-up paddle boarding is that you are doing physical activity without even realising it.
 Paddling while standing on the board, even at a slow speed, is a good workout for the cardiovascular system but also for several muscle groups:

-- your legs work to provide stability (proprioception),
+Your legs work to provide stability (proprioception)

-- your core transmits the paddling force to the board
+Your core transmits the paddling force to the board

 If you are using an inflatable board, using the pump for a few minutes to reach the correct inflation pressure is also a good way to warm up before you start.

 If you paddle alone, wear a buoyancy aid (some come with a water bladder to easily stay hydrated), a waterproof pouch for your phone if necessary, and do not forget to always check the weather before you get in the water.
-Headwinds, tide and current can seriously disrupt your trip
+Headwinds, tide and current can seriously disrupt your trip.